opencybersecurityalliance/stix-shifter/README.md

 :copyright: Copyright IBM Corp.
 2016

-All code contained within this project repository or any subdirectories is licensed according to the terms of the MIT license, which can be viewed in the file [LICENSE](LICENSE).
+All code contained within this project repository or any subdirectories is licensed according to the terms of the Apache v2.0 license, which can be viewed in the file [LICENSE](LICENSE).

 ## Open Source @ IBM